The COVID-19 Live Vaccine Tracker

 A phase 2 trial saw immune responses at all dose levels for most participants.
 Reuters reported in June that China’s Central Military Commission was approved to use Ad5-nCoV for a 1-year period.
 It will also undergo human testing in Canada.

-On August 12, it was reported they begun conducting phase 3 trials in Saudi Arabia, after completing the first 2 phases of the human trials in China.
+August 12: It was reported they begun conducting phase 3 trials in Saudi Arabia, after completing the first 2 phases of the human trials in China.

-On August 17, China had awarded CanSino a patent for their vaccine.
+August 17: China had awarded CanSino a patent for their vaccine.

 September 21: It was reported a phase 3 clinical trial was launched in Russia.